h-skye/bark-eology/README.md

 ## Screenshots of database users

-Screenshots are showing object queries as text [] instead of jsbonb
+Screenshots are showing object queries as json

-Shows the current database user below with pet added
+Shows the current database setup
 <img src="./ss/ss1_petusersDB.png">

-Shows the current database users below with a no pet user added
+Shows the current database users below with one with pet, and one with no pet
 <img src="./ss/ss2_nopetuser.png">

 ## Bugs To Fix